tlnagy/Crispulator.jl/README.md

 ## Setup

 To run the simulation, you will need a recent version of [Julia](http://julialang.org/downloads/) installed and in your PATH.
-Then navigate into the root directory of the project and run `julia`.
-Run the following command:
+Start Julia and enter the following command in the REPL:

 ```
-julia -e 'Pkg.clone(pwd()); Pkg.build("Crispulator")'
+Pkg.clone("git://github.com/tlnagy/Crispulator.jl.git"); Pkg.build("Crispulator")
 ```

-this copies `Crispulator` over to the Julia package directory and installs all of its dependencies.
+this downloads `Crispulator` and installs all of its dependencies.
 We also recommend that you run:

 ```
-julia -e 'Pkg.test("Crispulator")'
+Pkg.test("Crispulator")
 ```

 which loads and runs all of the project's internal tests and makes sure